YannickRobin/hybris_modules/demo_price/README.md

 # Demo Price

 ## Overview

-The goal of this demo is to show example of runtime Spring bean customization.
+This demo shows how to customize hybris Spring bean customization at runtime.
 We will change NetPriceService.getPriceInformationsForProduct to convert USD price into EUR price using an external currency converter service.

 ## How to configure